 Personal inventory limits are tied to a backpack.
 Material and gatherable items are subject to quantity rather than weight limits.
 Caravans and Mules are intended to be the primary mode of transportation of goods beyond these limits.
 Mules can carry roughly 10 times more than backpacks.
 Caravans can carry roughly 10 times more than mules.
 Caravans will have carrying capacity limits and customizable stats, such as defensive points, speed, and the number of hired NPC guards.
 In addition to expanded inventory capacity, caravans also provide ancillary benefits relating to successfully completing trade routes and other quests.
 Inventory capacity will be relatively limited for new characters.
 Inventory expansion and weight management training certificates are available in the Galleria at City stage economic nodes.

 Certificates to create a caravan are issued by certain NPCs within nodes or at certain points of interest in the world.
-These certificates are comprised of multiple components such as: Axles, Armor Rating (damage mitigation), Capacity, Chasis, Hit Points, Maneuverability, NPC Guards (# hired), Speed, Steeds, and Wheels.
+These certificates are comprised of multiple components such as Axles, Armor Rating (damage mitigation), Capacity, Chassis, Hit Points, Maneuverability, NPC Guards (# hired), Speed, Steeds, and Wheels.
 Caravan components obtained from crafters will have stats according to the skill of each artisan and mounts bred through the Animal husbandry profession can be applied as certificates toward the construction of caravans.